Orbital Evolution of Satellite Galaxies in Self-Interacting Dark Matter Models: Results

-Next, we build a conceptual map in SIDM parameter space showing where various mechanisms dominate a satellite's mass-loss evolution.
-In Fig.~\ref{fig:parameter_space}~(left), the colored areas demarcate the regions of interest for satellites with $m_{\rm init} \in [10^9, 10^{10}]~M_{\odot}$ orbiting about a $10^{12}~M_\odot$ host.
-The orbital parameters are the same as the $r_{\rm peri} \approx 20$~kpc example in Fig.~\ref{fig:mass_density}, and each satellite is evolved for 7~Gyrs.
-The concentration of each satellite corresponds to the best-fit concentration-mass relation of Ref.~\cite{2014MNRAS.441.3359D} at $z=1$.
-The comparison between SIDM and CDM is done by averaging the mass loss over the last 2.5~Gyrs of the orbits.
+In Fig.~\ref{fig:parameter_space}, we build a conceptual map in SIDM parameter space showing where various mechanisms dominate a satellite's evolution.
+Colored areas demarcate regions of interest for satellites with $m_{\rm init} \in [10^9, 10^{10}]~M_{\odot}$ orbiting about a $10^{12}~M_\odot$ host.
+The concentration of each satellite corresponds to the best-fit concentration-mass relation of Ref.~\cite{2014MNRAS.441.3359D} at $z=1$ under the assumption that this relation approximately holds for SIDM cross sections considered in this study (see Ref.~\cite{2013MNRAS.430...81R} and discussion in the Appendix).
+The comparison between SIDM and CDM is done by averaging the mass loss over the last 2.5~Gyrs of 7 Gyr orbits.

-In the red region, the ratio of mass loss between SIDM and CDM is less than 5\% and little difference is expected in the satellite distribution.
-In the blue region, tidal stripping removes more mass for an SIDM satellite than for its CDM counterpart.
+In the red region, the ratio of mass loss between SIDM and CDM is less than 5\% and little difference is expected in satellite distributions.
+In the blue region, tidal stripping removes more mass from an SIDM satellite than from its CDM counterpart.
 Here, ram-pressure evaporation is small and therefore most mass is lost on the outskirts of the satellite.
 In the yellow region, ram-pressure evaporation in SIDM dominates over tidal stripping, and significant mass loss is expected from the centers of SIDM satellites.
-These results differ from those in Ref.~\cite{Nadler:2020ulu}, which found that satellites are preferentially destroyed in SIDM halos solely because of ram-pressure stripping.
-This is likely explained by the fact that Ref.~\cite{Nadler:2020ulu} used DM-only simulations where the host was cored, thereby reducing the effects of tidal stripping.
+These results differ from those in Ref.~\cite{Nadler:2020ulu}, which found that satellites are preferentially destroyed in SIDM halos solely because of ram pressure.
+This could potentially be explained by the fact that Ref.~\cite{Nadler:2020ulu} used DM-only simulations with cored hosts (that have $\sim 35\%$ less mass below $\sim10$~kpc compared to their CDM counterpart), thereby reducing the effects of tidal stripping for satellites with small enough pericenters.

-The boundary of the blue region can be understood as follows.
-At the largest values of $\omega$, the cross section is velocity independent.
-As $\omega$ decreases, velocity dependence becomes important.
-For small cross sections, the core is not at its maximal value and both the satellite's virial velocity and its velocity at pericenter (which is a few times the virial velocity of the host) are important.
-At larger cross sections, the core is already maximal and only the virial velocity of the host sets the velocity behavior.